 Note: Responses have been lightly edited for style and clarity.

 Question: When it comes to the USP 800, what should ASCs look for in a compliance leader?

-Brian Williams: ASCs should seek an individual who is knowledgeable in regulatory compliance, including the Occupational Safety and Health Administration’s hazardous communication standard and the the National Institute for Occupational Safety and Health list of antineoplastic and other hazardous drugs in healthcare settings (an update is anticipated on Dec.
-1), USP 800 standards and applicable state board of pharmacy requirements.
-They should also have clinical knowledge of how hazardous drugs are received, stored, administered and disposed.
+Brian Williams: ASCs should seek an individual who is knowledgeable in regulatory compliance, including the Occupational Safety and Health Administration’s hazardous communication standard and the National Institute for Occupational Safety and Health list of antineoplastic and other hazardous drugs in healthcare settings (an update is anticipated on Dec.
+1), USP 800 standards and the applicable state board of pharmacy requirements.
+They should also have clinical knowledge of how hazardous drugs are received, stored, administered, and disposed of.
 This person should have the skill set needed to collaborate with others, including pharmaceutical suppliers, to maintain open lines of communication and leadership commitment.

-USP 800 does not outline specific qualifications of the designated person, but does suggest additional training if needed.
+USP 800 does not outline the specific qualifications of the designated person but does suggest additional training if needed.

 Q: Once the new standards go into effect, what can ASCs do to remain compliant?